Tanush-A/Refactorika/docs/04-architecture.md

 ## Delivery form

-- **Primary: MCP server.** Exposes tools so Edit Memory plugs into existing MCP-compatible agents (Claude Code, Cursor, etc.) as a refactor plugin, rather than being a standalone IDE:
+- **Primary: MCP server.** Exposes tools so Refactorika plugs into existing MCP-compatible agents (Claude Code, Cursor, etc.) as a refactor plugin, rather than being a standalone IDE:
   - `run_audit` — runs the convention audit (§ [05-core-components.md](05-core-components.md))
   - `confirm_convention` — captures the human-confirm decision from the audit
   - `get_plan` — returns the ordered refactor task list